Christian M. 6 min read

 2. Forwarding and swapping: Navigating the MPLS network

-When the packet reaches the egress edge router (LER) at its destination (i.e. the branch office’s router in this example), the MPLS label is removed (‘popped’).
-The data packet is then forwarded to its final destination (e.g., a VoIP phone in the branch office) using standard IP routing within the local network.
+When the packet reaches the branch office’s edge router (LER), the MPLS label is ‘popped’ (removed) and is forwarded to the colleague’s VoIP device using standard IP routing within the local network.

 MPLS integration with SD-WAN